 The Remarkable Story of Doris

-To mark Dementia Action Week, we are celebrating how it is possible to live well with dementia and have a purposeful and meaningful life.
+As an award-winning care provider, we know it is possible to live well with dementia and have a purposeful and meaningful life.

 In the four years prior to coming to Honey Lane, Doris (then aged 91) hadn’t left her house.